-Our current research projects at the lab delve around cancer and viral evolution
+Our current research projects at the lab delve around cancer and viral evolution.

 Single-cell cancer phylogeography

 Very recently, the discovery of extensive intratumor heterogeneity, together with the rise of single-cell genomics, has created a unique opportunity to study the phylogeography of cancer tumor cells.
 We are sequencing and analyzing single-cell genomes in chronic lymphocytic leukemia and mainly in colorectal cancer to understand the tempo and mode of evolution of cell lineages within and between cancer tumors.
-By doing so we aim to construct a robust theoretical and methodological evolutionary framework that can contribute to a better understanding of the process of somatic evolution and shed light into the biology of cancer.
+By doing so, we aim to construct a robust theoretical and methodological evolutionary framework that can contribute to a better understanding of the process of somatic evolution and shed light on the biology of cancer.
 This project has been funded by the European Research Council.

 Evolutionary genomics of circulating tumor cells